 - The ways to seek writing assistance from TWC: Live Chat, Skype™, e-mail, telephone, or in-person in Knobview 237.

 All IU southeast students who have visited TWC should-

-- Understand that writing is a process that usually requires multiple drafts.
+- Writing process often requires multiple drafts.

-- Understand the mission of TWC: “Stronger Writers, not Perfect Papers.”
+- The mission of TWC: “Stronger Writers.”